reshapebiotech/hiring/backend/README.md

 - Code clarity and structure.
 - Fulfillment of the task objectives.
 - Build reproducibility.
+- Design choices and implementation decisions.

-We look forward to discussing your solution and understanding your approach.
+We look forward to discussing your solution and understanding your approach!